giselle-ferreira/React-Task-List/README.md

 <br/>

 >## About
 Project of a Task List developed in ReactJs, Typescript, NodeJs, Express, MongoDB and Axios.
+This is the first app I develop using React, and a task list is a good exercise to start with.

 <br/>